Frank Wakefield: Biography

-In the mid-1960s Wakefield began playing mandolin with the very popular Greenbriar Boys as well as appearing with Ralph Stanley.
+In the mid-1960s Wakefield began playing mandolin with the Greenbriar Boys as well as appearing with Ralph Stanley.
 Also in this period he began turning to new influences, composing classical mandolin sonatas and arranging classical pieces for traditional bluegrass instruments.
 This innovative style offered him the opportunity to play with the New York Philharmonic, led by Leonard Bernstein in 1967 and an invitation to appear as a guest with the Boston Pops in 1968.

 By the 1970s Wakefield launched a solo career.
 He released his first solo album in 1972 and his second in 1975 backed up by bluegrass heavyweights Don Reno and Chubby Wise.
 He toured with Jerry Garcia, and New Riders of the Purple Sage and opened for the Grateful Dead.
 By mid-decade Wakefield began working with his newly formed band, The Good Ol' Boys with whom he would enjoy a productive collaboration until the mid-1980s.
 Since 1989 he has toured with the Frank Wakefield Band.
 In 1999 he earned a Grammy Nomination for best bluegrass album of the year for his work on the album Bluegrass Mandolin Extravaganza on which he played with fellow mandolin greats Sam Bush, David Grisman, Ronnie McCoury, Jesse McReynolds, Bobby Osborne, Ricky Skaggs and Buck White.

 Mandolin player David Grisman said of Wakefield's influence, "He split the bluegrass mandolin atom.
 Some of us, obviously, will never be the same again."
-Wakefield continues to record and tour nationally.
+Wakefield continued to record and tour nationally.

+Wakefield died on April 26, 2024, at the age of 89.